vaibhav-venkat/shapes_3d/docs/network.md

 * $I$: The number of iterations of the simulation.
 * $S_\text{repel}$: The repulsion strength multiplier of each node.
 * $k_{lr}$: The "learning rate" of the simulation.
 If its lower, its more precise but requires more iterations.
+Its a simple scalar which can modify the intensity of forces and energies.

 ## 2. The Goal

 The goal is to form a system of nodes and branches that do not overlap and have desired length and key features.
-Thus, we seek to minimize an energy function $U_{\text{sys}}$, aiming for an equilibrium state.
+Thus, we seek to minimize an energy function $U_{\text{sys}}$, aiming for an **equilibrium state**.

 $$ U_\text{sys} = U_\text{spring} + U_\text{repel} $$